Nature-Based Playgroups and Classes in the East Bay - 510 Families

 Hikes in the Regional Parks (Oakland, Berkeley)

-If you have school-aged kids, consider these longer hikes also organized by East Bay Parks that take place one weekend day a month.
+If you have school-aged kids, consider these longer hikes also organized by East Bay Parks that take place one weekend day a month (usually in the spring/summer months).
 Enjoy nature while learning more about the flora and fauna around you.
 Locations include Redwood Regional Park, Lake Chabot, and other parks in the area.
+For younger kids, consider a ladybug hike.

 Ages: Older kids and families.